C.S. Lewis Oxford Tour Route

 Parks Road

-May 1917, C.S.
-Lewis joins the Officer’s Training Corps, and stays at Keble College until the end of his training course on 25 September 1918.
+In June 1917, C.S.
+Lewis joins the Officer’s Training Corps at Keble College and stays there until the end of his training course on 25 September 1918.

 The Eagle and Child